-Great thanks to the judges, Dr. Tyler Goudlock, Dr. Mia Hynes, and Nell French, and Schmitt Music Center.
+Great thanks to the judges, Dr. Chris Madden and Jim Murray, and Schmitt Music Center.

-Description: This partnership with the Heritage Philharmonic is an opportunity for students of piano, strings, winds, and percussion to compete for scholarship awards and to perform a concerto movement with an orchestra.
+Description: This partnership with the Heritage Philharmonic is an opportunity for students to perform a concerto movement with an orchestra.

-Format: Three adjudicators may select a first place winner for both piano and instrumental categories.
-Two runners up amongst all entrants will also be awarded.
-The first place winners will receive a $500 music scholarship and will perform the concerto movement with the Heritage Philharmonic, conducted by Jim Murray.
-The second place winners will receive a $250 award.
+Format: The adjudicators may select a winner for both piano and instrumental categories.
+The winners will perform the concerto movement with the Heritage Philharmonic, conducted by Jim Murray.

 Students should be prepared to perform their selected movement in its entirety at the competition.
 However, depending on the number of entrants, student auditions may be cut.
 In this case, all competitors will be given the same audition time allotment.
 The competition is open to the public.